Florence Broadhurst: Wallpapers

 In 1959 Broadhurst established Australian (Hand Printed) Wallpapers Pty Ltd., which later became Florence Broadhurst Wallpapers Pty Ltd, advertised as "the only studio of its kind in the world".
 She worked from a studio at 12-24 Roylston Street, Paddington.
-Her brightly coloured geometric and nature-inspired oversized designs were all hand printed.
+Her brightly coloured geometric and nature-inspired oversized designs were all hand-printed.
 Technical advances made in her studio included printing onto metallic surfaces, the development of a washable, vinyl-coating finish and a drying rack system that allowed her wallpapers to be produced in large quantities.
 By 1972, her wallpapers reportedly contained around 800 designs in eighty different colours, while by the mid-1970s she monopolised the quality end of the Australian market and was exporting worldwide.

 Broadhurst's library of wooden silk-printing screens and film positives was sold to Wilson Fabrics and Wallcoverings in 1978, just one year after her death.
-However, the decline of wallpaper as a popular form of home furnishing in the 1980s saw the collection languish, and it was later re-sold to Signature Prints Pty Ltd. Signature Prints in turn was purchased by a conglomerate led by current CEO David Lennie in 1989.
-Lennie had previously run a small wallpaper company in Auckland, New Zealand and briefly met Florence Broadhurst before her death.
+However, the decline of wallpaper as a popular form of home furnishing in the 1980s saw the collection languish, and it was later re-sold to Signature Prints Pty Ltd. Signature Prints in turn was purchased by a conglomerate led by CEO David Lennie in 1989.
+Lennie had previously run a small wallpaper company in Auckland, New Zealand and briefly met Broadhurst before her death.

 In the late 1990s, Chee Soon & Fitzgerald, a tiny but influential Sydney design store, held the wholesale and retail distribution rights for Broadhurst wallpaper.
 This led to some popularity in Sydney design circles but little media attention.
 In the early 2000s, Signature Prints made a conscious decision to promote Broadhurst's designs overseas, specifically in the UK.
 This effort, coupled with an international resurgence of interest in wallpaper, greatly increased the designer's profile and led to distribution deals being struck for both the UK and the US in 2003.

-In 2017 the Florence Broadhurst archive was purchased by Signature Design Archive and Signature Prints no longer has any association with Florence Broadhurst or her designs.
+In 2017 the Florence Broadhurst archive was purchased by Signature Design Archive and Signature Prints no longer has any association with Broadhurst or her designs.
 Over the years, some licences have been granted for use other than wallpaper, such as high-end fashion pieces by designers Akira Isogawa, Nicky Zimmermann and Karen Walker.
 In late 2008 a rug collection featuring ten Broadhurst designs was released in Australia and the US.

-The French swimwear company Vilebrequin released a collection using a print by Florence Broadhurst for Father's Day 2019 titled "Rabbits and Poodles."
-They cite her designs as being the "perfect antidote to aging."
+The French swimwear company Vilebrequin released a collection using a print by Broadhurst for Father's Day 2019 titled "Rabbits and Poodles."
+They cite her designs as being the "perfect antidote to ageing".